House approves bill to cancel $15B in spending at Trump's request

 "I don't think the vote's intended for people in swing districts," said Rep. Ryan Costello, R-Pa.

-The nonpartisan Congressional Budget Office weighed in Thursday to estimate that the measure — pushed largely by White House budget director Mick Mulvaney and House Majority Whip Kevin McCarthy, R-Calif. — would only cut the deficit by $1.1 billion over the coming decade.
+The nonpartisan Congressional Budget Office weighed in Thursday to estimate that the measure — pushed largely by Mulvaney and House Majority Whip Kevin McCarthy, R-Calif. — would only cut the deficit by $1.1 billion over the coming decade.
 That's because most of the cuts wouldn't affect the deficit at all since CBO doesn't give deficit credit for cutting money that would never have been spent.

 Trump proposed the measure last month, but it was slow to come to a vote because some Republicans came out against it.